Nicole0105/MIE424/README.md

 - MIE424 Project Amazon.ipynb This is the file with testing the model with the best hyperparameter setting on the Aamazon Review.csv.

-To implement this file, one needs to download the Amazon Review.csv file and run the code.

-- MIE424 Project Compare SGD and Adam.ipynb This is the file to compare the difference between using Adam and SGD.

-To implement this file, please download the MovieLens.csv file and run the code.